 - Content quality.
-Figure out whether the subject line and the preheader bring the opens and clicks and whether the actual content of your emails is engaging enough.
+Figure out whether the subject line and the preheader bring opens and clicks and whether the actual content of your emails is engaging enough.

 Email audit step 1.
 Analyze the process of content creation

-The first thing to do while conducting the email marketing audit is to understand your workflow and figure out how the emails are created from the concept to realization.
+The first thing to do while conducting the email marketing audit is to understand your workflow and figure out how your emails are created from the concept to realization.
 This is what you should look into at this stage:

 - Concept creation.
-Monitor who takes part in crafting your email campaign and how long it takes to create it.
+Monitor who takes part in crafting your email campaign and how long it takes to create.
 A simple email template can be made in the drag-and-drop editor within an hour, yet it takes time to craft a fundamental campaign.
 Depending on the size of your campaign, you might need to involve more staff and slow the process down.

 - ‘From:’ field.
-This line should specify the sender’s email address and include your company domain so that the users will know who they are hearing from.
+This line should specify the sender’s email address and include your company domain so that users will know who they are hearing from.

 - The subject line and the preheader.
 Limit your subject line to 60-70 characters, personalize it, and link it with the preheader so that they will make sense together and provide additional information about email’s content.